-Regulation (EU) 2022/262 of 23 February 2022 amended existing sanctions in Regulation (EU) 833/2014 (imposing so-called sectoral sanctions) as follows:
+Council Regulation (EU) No.2022/262 of 23 February 2022 amended existing sanctions in Council Regulation (EU) No.833/2014 (imposing so-called sectoral sanctions) as follows:

-- A prohibition on purchasing, selling or otherwise dealing with transferable securities and money-market instruments issued after 9 March 2022 by (i) Russia and its government, (ii) the Russian Central Bank or (iii) entities / bodies acting on behalf / at the direction of the Russian Central Bank; and - A prohibition on making / being part of arrangements to make any new loans or credits after 23 February 2022 to (i) Russia and its government, (ii) the Russian Central Bank or (iii) entities / bodies acting on behalf / at the direction of the Russian Central Bank (without any maturity limits for loans / credit applying in this context). - In this context, in its Frequently Asked Questions issued on 23 March 2022, the European Commission states that EU sanctions do principally "not impose any impediments to receive income payments, dividend payments or principal repayments of existing securities from Russian issuers", such as coupon payments by the Russian state on its Eurobonds.
+- a prohibition on purchasing, selling or otherwise dealing with transferable securities and money-market instruments issued after 9 March 2022 by (1) Russia and its government, (2) the Russian Central Bank or (3) entities / bodies acting on behalf / at the direction of the Russian Central Bank; and - a prohibition on making / being part of arrangements to make any new loans or credits after 23 February 2022 to (1) Russia and its government, (2) the Russian Central Bank or (3) entities / bodies acting on behalf / at the direction of the Russian Central Bank (without any maturity limits for loans / credit applying in this context).

+In this context, in its Frequently Asked Questions issued on 23 March 2022, the European Commission states that EU sanctions principally do "not impose any impediments to receive income payments, dividend payments or principal repayments of existing securities from Russian issuers", such as coupon payments by the Russian state on its Eurobonds.

-In addition, on 25 February 2022, Regulation (EU) 2022/328 significantly extended the existing sanctions relating to the financial sector.
+In addition, on 25 February 2022, Council Regulation (EU) No.2022/328 significantly extended the existing sanctions relating to the financial sector.
 In particular:

-- In addition to the existing sectoral sanctions applying to Sberbank, VTB Bank, Gazprombank, Vnesheconombank (VEB) and Rosselkhozbank, OPK Oboronprom, United Aircraft Corporation, Uralvagonzavod, Rosneft, Transneft and Gazprom Neft, it is now prohibited to purchase, sell, provide investment services for or assistance in the issuance of, or otherwise deal with any transferable securities and money-market instruments issued by those entities (or by non-EU entities more than 50% owned by them or by entities acting on their behalf / at their direction) after 12 April 2022 (without any maturity threshold applying). - The same prohibition applies to the following entities (and to non-EU entities more than 50% owned by them and to entities acting on their behalf / at their direction):
+• in addition to the existing sectoral sanctions applying to Sberbank, VTB Bank, Gazprombank, Vnesheconombank (VEB) and Rosselkhozbank, OPK Oboronprom, United Aircraft Corporation, Uralvagonzavod, Rosneft, Transneft and Gazprom Neft, it is now prohibited to purchase, sell,provide investment services for or assistance in the issuance of, or otherwise deal with any transferable securities and money-market instruments issued by those entities (or by non-EU entities more than 50% owned by them or by entities acting on their behalf / at their direction) after 12 April 2022 (without any maturity threshold applying).

+- the same prohibition applies to the following entities (and to non-EU entities more than 50% owned by them and to entities acting on their behalf / at their direction):

-Alfa Bank
+- Alfa Bank

 - Bank Otkritie

 - Bank Rossiya

 - Promsvyazbank

 - Almaz-Antey

 - Kamaz

 - Novorossiysk Commercial Sea Port

 - Rostec (Russian Technologies and State Corporation)

 - Russian Railways

 - JSC PO Sevmash

 - Sovcomflot

 - United Shipbuilding Corporation

 - Russian Maritime Register of Shipping (added to the list by Regulation (EU) 2022/394 of 9 March 2022)

-- There is also a new prohibition on making or being part of any arrangement to make a new loan or credit to any of the afore-mentioned entities (or to non-EU entities more than 50% owned by them or entities acting on their behalf / at their direction) again without any maturity threshold applying.
+- there is also a new prohibition on making or being part of any arrangement to make a new loan or credit to any of the aforementioned entities (or to non-EU entities more than 50% owned by them or entities acting on their behalf / at their direction) - again without any maturity threshold applying.
 This restriction applies as of 26 February 2022.